mixkorshun/django-antispam/docs/usage.rst

         name = forms.CharField()
         spam_honeypot_field = HoneypotField()

-HoneypotField use standard form validation behaviour to work.
+For its work, HoneypotField uses standard validation behaviour form.
 If spam submit was detected - ``ValidationError`` with ``spam-protection`` code will be raised.